Back to blog

 An EIN, or Employer Identification Number, is a nine-digit number that is assigned to businesses by the Internal Revenue Service (IRS).
 It’s also known as a federal taxpayer identification number, and it helps the government identify businesses for taxation purposes.
 It can be thought of it as the business version of a person's Social Security Number (SSN).

 Sole proprietors don’t need an EIN unless they have employees.
-In other words, if you are the only owner of your business, you don’t need an EIN.
-Without an EIN, you won't be able to buy an existing business, inherit a company, form a business partnership, and more.
+If you are the only owner of your business and have no employees, you don’t need an EIN.
+Without an EIN, you won't be able to buy an existing business, inherit a company, form a business partnership, or more.

 However, it may be a good idea for a single proprietor who does not need an EIN to get one simply because doing so is quick and simple on the IRS's website.
 It offers several potential benefits, which we will talk about below.

 EINs are required for most business entities, but not all.
-Businesses that fulfill any of the following criteria must have an EIN:
+Businesses that meet any of the following criteria must have an EIN:

 • Run as a corporation or partnership